 Every time you buy a there there San Francisco tee, you’re helping the Yerba Buena Center for the Arts put artists to work.
-The program, called YAAW, encourages young people to draw connections between art and community, and to make projects that address issues that are important to them.
-More importantly, it treats art like a real, important job — not just another after-school activity.
-Students are paid for their work, and collaborate with nationally-recognized artists and performers.
-We talked to their director, Laurel Butler, about what they do, and why it matters.
+The program, called Young Artists at Work (YAAW), encourages young people to draw connections between art and community, and to make projects that address issues that are important to them.
+It treats art like a real, important job: students are paid for their work, and collaborate with nationally-recognized artists and performers.
+We talked to their director, Laurel Butler, about what they do and why it matters.

 Can you give us some background on your program?
 What sort of work do you do?
 Why was there a need for your program?